Laci1953/RTM-Z80/README.md

 New in v2.4 : see DEMO folder for getxfile, putxfile (XMODEM compatible)

-New in v2.5 : KIO support added, Z80ALL version added, VGA display support added for Z80ALL, VGA System status display added for Z80ALL, PS/2 keyboard support added for Z80ALL, extra 2x32KB RAM support added for Z80ALL
+New in v2.5 :
+KIO support added,
+Z80ALL version added,
+VGA display support added for Z80ALL,
+VGA System status display added for Z80ALL,
+PS/2 keyboard support added for Z80ALL,
+extra 2x32KB RAM support added for Z80ALL, real time clock DS1302 added for Z80ALL